 Bottom line is, you felt safe in Ron’s presence.

-While friends, family, and total strangers warned of the futility of making a career out of art, Ron left you feeling it was the most natural thing to do.
+While friends, family, and even strangers warned of the futility of making a career out of art, Ron left you feeling it was the most practical thing to do.

 And totally possible if you wanted it enough.